dglib/atpco/README.md

 ## I. - Testing

-Access an existing RHEL host with an active entitlement and copy down these files…

-/etc/rhsm/rhsm.conf

-Use either the active entitlements of this RHEL host by copying them down too… or generate a new host with an active entitlement and use its cert/key .pem files.
+Access an existing RHEL host with an active entitlement and copy down these files… or generate a new host with an active entitlement and use its cert/key .pem files.

+/etc/rhsm/rhsm.conf \
 /etc/pki/entitlement/35759179968490-key.pem \
 /etc/pki/entitlement/35759179968490.pem